The seeding of cosmic ray electrons by cluster radio galaxies: a review: Observations

 Evidence of the seeding of radio halos and relics by radio galaxies has also been reported.
-Radio galaxies embedded into radio relics suggest ongoing feeding of cosmic ray electrons in the environment \citep{bonafede14reacc, shimwell15, botteon16a115, vanweeren17a3411, digennaro18sausage, stuardi19, bonafede22}.
-In the case of Abell 3411, a clear connection between a radio galaxy compressed by a shock front and a radio relic has been used to support the scenario in which particles are re-accelerated by the weak shock \citep{vanweeren17a3411} and test the adiabatic compression scenario \citep{button20}.
-Radio galaxies whose tails fade into radio halos or that demonstrate a complex mixing with central non-thermal diffuse emission/turbulent motions have been also suggested to indicative of particle seeding of cluster scale \citep[e.g.][]{wilber18a1132, botteon20a2255, botteon22a2255, gendronmarsolais21, riseley22a3266, dejong22, velovic23}.
+Radio galaxies embedded into radio relics suggest the ongoing feeding of cosmic ray electrons in the environment \citep{bonafede14reacc, shimwell15, botteon16a115, vanweeren17a3411, digennaro18sausage, stuardi19, bonafede22}.
+In the case of Abell 3411, a clear connection between a radio galaxy compressed by a shock front and a radio relic has been used to support the scenario in which particles are re-accelerated by the weak shock \citep{vanweeren17a3411}, and test the adiabatic compression scenario \citep{button20}.
+Radio galaxies whose tails fade into radio halos or that demonstrate a complex mixing with central non-thermal diffuse emission/turbulent motions have been also associated with the seeding of cosmic rays on cluster scales \citep[e.g.][]{wilber18a1132, botteon20a2255, botteon22a2255, gendronmarsolais21, riseley22a3266, dejong22, velovic23}.
 Recently, a connection between a radio phoenix and central diffuse emission in Abell 85 has also been reported \citep{raja23}.